 - Fill a large salad bowl with water and place a rubber ducky inside.

 - Think out of the box.
+Have fun!

 This is Odin’s “Aw, mom, do I have to go inside now” face.
 I’ve just told him to jump down.
 A perfect landing and it’s time to go in.